EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 It is recommended to transport EDHOC as an exchange of CoAP {{RFC7252}} messages.
 CoAP is a reliable transport that can preserve packet ordering and handle message duplication.
 CoAP can also perform fragmentation and protect against denial of service attacks.
 It is recommended to carry the EDHOC flights in Confirmable messages, especially if fragmentation is used.

-By default, the CoAP client is Party U and the CoAP server is Party V, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
+By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 By default, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.